wambuiGicheha/Logistic_Regression_Project/README.md

 Logistic Regression: Achieved an ROC AUC Score of 0.6788 and an AUC-PR of 0.2834.
 Decision Tree: Provided competitive results with high interpretability.

+Predictive Recommendations
+Contexts for Model Usefulness
+Effective Situations:
+When there is a need to identify at-risk customers for targeted retention strategies.
+During marketing campaigns to focus efforts on high-risk customer segments.
+For improving customer service by identifying common issues faced by churn-prone customers.

+Less Effective Situations:

+In scenarios with rapidly changing customer behavior or where customer data is incomplete or outdated.
+When the dataset does not accurately represent the current customer base or market conditions.

+Business Modifications
+Input Variables:Enhance Customer Experience: Focus on improving factors that are significant predictors of churn, such as reducing monthly charges or improving service quality.
+Targeted Interventions: Use the model’s insights to design personalized offers or loyalty programs for high-risk customers.
+Continuous Monitoring: Regularly update the model with new data to adapt to changing customer behaviors and market trends.

 ## Conclusion

 The decision tree model offers a clear advantage in interpretability, showing how different features influence churn decisions.
 While the logistic regression model provides robust performance metrics, the decision tree’s visual nature allows for more straightforward explanations to stakeholders.

 Recommendations